RAGE-toolkit/RAGE-workshop-2024/day4/Phylogenetics/day4_tree_building.md

 ___

 ### Task 1
-Enter the MADDOG conda environment by writing the command `conda activate ~/shared-team/conda/2497997c.workshopkb/MADDOG` from within the shared-team folder

-Write the command `mafft omicron_subset_countries.fasta > omicron_subset_countries_aligned.fasta`
+Write the command `mafft nig-af2-seqs.fasta > nig-af2-seqs_aligned.fasta`

-This will create the file `omicron_subset_countries_aligned.fasta` in your folder - this contains the sequences from `omicron_subset_countries.fasta` aligned by the FFT-NS-2 algorithm.
+This will create the file `nig-af2-seqs_aligned.fasta` in your folder - this contains the sequences from `nig-af2-seqs.fasta` aligned by the FFT-NS-2 algorithm.

 ___